-TOKİ performs activities with the objective of preserving historical and cultural heritage for the future generations, restoring and utilizing the heritage and ensuring that urban centers are renovated and inhabited in a healthy manner, do not become out-of-control regions that threaten safety and security and are capable of catering to contemporary needs.
-In this respect, TOKİ extends loans for maintenance, repair and restoration works for registered immovable cultural heritage, which are owned by real and legal persons who are subject to private law and that are in need of protection, thus supports projects geared towards protecting and restoring the historical heritage and regional architecture.
-TOKİ gives priority to projects that are geared towards rehabilitating historical urban fabric and that will be implemented under the leadership and coordination of local administrations and similar entities.
-The loans that are extended in this scope have a term of 10 years and an annual interest rate of repayments of these loans are done in fixed monthly installments.
-As of October, 2009, credits for the restoration of these structures have been used in over 235 projects all over Turkey.
+TOKI performs activities with the objective of preserving historical and cultural heritage for the future generations, restoring and utilizing the heritage and ensuring that urban centers are renovated and inhabited in a healthy manner, do not become out-ofcontrol regions that threaten safety and security and are capable of catering to contemporary needs.
+In this respect, TOKI extends loans for maintenance, repair and restoration works for registered immovable cultural heritage, which are owned by real and legal persons who are subject to private law and that are in need of protection, thus supports projects geared towards protecting and restoring the historical heritage and regional architecture.
+TOKİ gives priority to projects that are geared towards rehabilitating historical urban fabric and that will be implemented under the leadership and coordination of loloans that are extended in this scope have a of 4%; repayments of these loans are done in fixed monthly installments.
+As of January, 2011, credits for the restoration of these structures have been used in over 303 projects all over Turkey.
 From the Black Sea to the Mediterranean, the Aegean to Cappadocia, TOKI strongly supports efforts that are underway to preserve Turkey's remarkable architectural heritage.